andigan/wall-collective/README.md

 ## Notes

 The app is currently in beta mode.
+Instagram integration is currently in sandbox mode due to API restrictions.
+Contact me for a working Instagram demo account!